Indra7875/collection/Generics/Generics.md

 #### Generics in Java :
 - The java generics programming is introduced in J2SE 5 to deal with type safe objects.
-- It makes the code more stable by detecting the bugs atcompile time.
+- It makes the code more stable by detecting the bugs at compile time.
 - Before the generics, we can store any type of object in collection.
 Now generics force the java programmer to store a specific type of the objects.

 **Advantage of Java Generics :-**